-The School's investment in capital assets, net of related debt, as of June 30, 2019, amounts to \$61,576 (net of accumulated depreciation).
+The School's investment in capital assets, as of June 30, 2019, amounts to \$254,691 (net of accumulated depreciation).
 This investment in capital assets includes leasehold improvements, fixtures, furniture and equipment, audio visual materials, and computer software.
 The School maintains a continuous capital improvements program to enhance facilities and update fixtures and equipment as required.

-GOVERNMENTAL FUND BUDGET ANALYSIS
+GENERAL FUND BUDGET ANALYSIS